Broadband comparison guide: how to compare broadband prices, speed and more

 Step one: What's available?

-The other consideration is cable.
-The nation's cable network has been amalgamated under the Virgin Media brand, but is currently only available to around half of the homes in the UK.
-The postcode checker will show whether you're lucky enough to be in a cabled area, giving you that extra choice.
-Virgin Media's cable products have a similar top-end speed range to those running over the BT Openreach fibre network.
+The other consideration is Virgin Media.
+This offers very fast speeds on Virgin's own fibre network but is currently only available to just over half of the homes in the UK.
+The postcode checker will show whether you're lucky enough to be in a Virgin area, giving you that extra choice.
+Virgin Media's products enjoy an even faster connection to those running over the BT Openreach fibre network.

 Step two: What are your comparison priorities?